The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-In this work, we study a scheduling problem with explorable uncertainty.
+We study online scheduling to minimize total completion time with explorable uncertainty on single and multiple machines.
 Each job comes with an upper limit of its processing time, which could be potentially reduced by testing the job, which also takes time.
-The objective is to schedule all jobs on a single machine with a minimum total completion time.
-The challenge lies in deciding which jobs to test and the order of testing/processing jobs.
+The objective is to schedule all jobs with minimum total completion time.
+The challenge lies in deciding which jobs to test, the order of testing/processing jobs, and in multiple machine case which machine a job is allocated to.
+In multiple machine case, testing and processing of a job are allowed to be scheduled on different machines.